Master of Arts in Occupational Therapy: The Two Year, Entry Level Professional Program

 - English Proficiency: If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, scores are needed from an official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Students from some English-speaking countries may also need to submit scores.
 We require that the student have verification of the following scores within two years of intended enrollment:

-- An Internet Based TOEFL (iBT) score of 90 with no less than 20 on each sub-score; or
+- A computer based TOEFL (iBT) score of 90 with no less than 20 on each sub-score; or

-- An IELTS of 6.5 with no less than 6 on each band score.
+- A computer based IELTS of 6.5 with no less than 6 on each band score.

-*Conditional admission may be possible if one of these two criteria is slightly below the requirement.
-If you have any questions about your specific situation, please feel free to contact us.
+*Conditional admission may be possible if one of the following GPA and GRE criteria is slightly below the requirement: (1) cumulative GPA, (2) verbal score, (3) quantitative score, (4) analytical writing score.
+If you have questions about your specific situation, please feel free to contact us.

 Prerequisite courses may be in progress when you apply; they need to be completed prior to the start of the program if you are accepted.